Michael Chance Countertenor

 Non ho paura del buio / I'm not afraid of the dark

-A new video by the Siena Art Institute, with the participation of the SienAgosto 2023 team.
+With the participation of the SienAgosto 2023 team.

 A MESSAGE FROM MICHAEL: